-Plus they’ve taught me how to manage my migraines better, and to be able to live my life my way again.
+Plus they’ve taught me how to manage my migraine attacks better, and to be able to live my life my way again.

 (As you can see, being proactive is super important to me!)

 I wish I could give you a straightforward, simple and definitive ‘cure’ for your migraines (and for mine!).
 Sadly, there is no ‘one size fits all’ when it comes to migraine treatments.
 Triggers vary from person to person too, as do the frequency and severity of attacks.

 But, I can say for sure that the thing that helped - and will always help - me the most is a solid, effective pain management strategy.
-And that’s the place I recommend any migraineur begins their journey.
+And that’s the place I recommend anyone living with migraine starts their journey.

-When I finally got my watertight plan in place, I gave back to myself so much of the control I’d previously watched slipping away from me.
-And when you feel more in control, you feel much more able to cope with - and overcome - whatever your migraines try to throw at you.
+When I finally got my watertight plan in place, I got more of the control back I’d previously watched slipping away from me.
+And when you feel more in control, you feel much more able to cope with - and overcome - whatever your migraine attacks try to throw at you.

-Here on my site, I’ve shared plenty of my own personal experiences to help you figure out what might work best for you.
-But more importantly, the most current evidence based research from the experts showing the proven strategies and most effective treatment prevention to help you master your migraines.
+Here on my site, I’ve shared plenty of my own personal experiences... but more importantly, the most current evidence based research from the experts showing the proven strategies and most effective treatment prevention to help you reduce your attacks.